ronik-design/slush-gh-pages/README.md

 * GitHub repo name? (e.g. foo/bar, https://github.com/foo/bar.git) This is required!
   - Because some of the GitHub Pages modules will fail without this, and I think they are important for the whole process, please have this ready, even if you haven't added any files to your repo just yet.
 * GitHub token?
 (Required for some plugins.
 Suggested permissions are 'public_repo' and 'gist'.
 See: [Creating an access token for command-line use](https://git.io/v61m7))
-* Twitter username?
-  - [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) is installed by default, and can make use of this.
 * Which CSS & JS framework would you like to use?
   - [Concise.css](http://concisecss.com)
   - [Bootstrap v4](https://getbootstrap.com)